the-great-abby/ai-ide-api/docs/user_stories/enhancement_listing.md

 ## Preconditions
 - The API is running and exposes an `/enhancements` endpoint for listing enhancements.
 - The Makefile.ai can invoke curl or httpie to call the API.
-- (Optional) The frontend or admin UI also lists enhancements for manual review.
+- (Optional) The frontend or admin UI also supports enhancement listing.

 ---